 I was surprised to discover that the March was very inclusive and focused on issues outside of the typical reproductive rights tug of war.

 The best way to describe the March is: cathartic.
 It was cathartic because the election left me wondering if Americans really cared about issues facing minorities and immigrants.
 But I saw a different side of America represented at the March.
 It was a hopeful America, where families with young children on their shoulders came out in full support of women, race, and immigrant issues.
-This America abhorred Trump and made it known.
 They too dreamed of a better America.
 And for that I was hopeful.
 I was encouraged and a bit of the anger and frustration that had built up during the election cycle dissipated.